demarcod1/librarianz-scripts/README.md

 ### To move a chart to a different location

-1. Edit the `options/move_chartz_options.json` file to specify which chartz you wish to move, and where you wish to move them
+1. Edit the `scripts/options/move_chartz_options.json` file to specify which chartz you wish to move, and where you wish to move them
-2. Run `python3 move_chartz.py` in the terminal
+2. Run `python3 librarianz_script -s move_chartz` in the terminal

 #### Configuring `move_chartz_options.json`